inkstitch/inkstitch/_pages/en/upcoming.md

   * Params have become more flexible.
 Switching between running stitches and zigzag lines is more easy.
     No need to setup a dashed line for running stitches anymore.
   * Improved running stitch algorithm (stitch length is more consistant)
-  * Zig-zag: Add warning to the troubleshoot extension to inform about dashed lines if the zig zag is small
   * `svg:line` elements are recognized as normal stroke elements now

 ### Zigzag Stitch